Smooth muscle

-Smooth muscle is an involuntary non-striated muscle, so-called because it has no sarcomeres and therefore no striations (bands or stripes).
-It is divided into two subgroups, single-unit and multiunit smooth muscle.
+Smooth muscle is one of the three major types of vertebrate muscle tissue, the others being skeletal and cardiac muscle.
+It can also be found in invertebrates and is controlled by the autonomic nervous system.
+It is non-striated, so-called because it has no sarcomeres and therefore no striations (bands or stripes).
+It can be divided into two subgroups, single-unit and multi-unit smooth muscle.
 Within single-unit muscle, the whole bundle or sheet of smooth muscle cells contracts as a syncytium.

 Smooth muscle is found in the walls of hollow organs, including the stomach, intestines, bladder and uterus.
 In the walls of blood vessels, and lymph vessels, (excluding blood and lymph capillaries) it is known as vascular smooth muscle.
 There is smooth muscle in the tracts of the respiratory, urinary, and reproductive systems.
-In the eyes, the ciliary muscles, a type of smooth muscle, dilate and contract the iris and alter the shape of the lens.
-In the skin, smooth muscle cells such as those of the arrector pili cause hair to stand erect in response to cold temperature or fear.
+In the eyes, the ciliary muscles, iris dilator muscle, and iris sphincter muscle are types of smooth muscles.
+The iris dilator and sphincter muscles are contained in the iris and contract in order to dilate or constrict the pupils.
+The ciliary muscles change the shape of the lens to focus on objects in accommodation.
+In the skin, smooth muscle cells such as those of the arrector pili cause hair to stand erect in response to cold temperature and fear.